$K^+\Lambda(1520)$ photoproduction at forward angles near threshold with the BGOOD experiment: Introduction

-Previous measurements of $K^+\Lambda(1520)$ photoproduction near threshold have been performed at the LEPS~\cite{kohri10} and CLAS~\cite{moriya13b,shrestha21} experiments\footnote{There are also earlier measurements made at 11\,GeV at the SLAC spectrometer~\cite{boyarski71} and between 2.8 and 4.8\,GeV from the LAMP2 collaboration~\cite{barber80}.}, which have been supported by models employing effective Lagrangians~\cite{he12,nam05}.
-The model of He and Chen~\cite{he12} was able to describe the data by including the contact term, $s$-channel, $u$-channel and $t$-channel $K$ and $K^*$ exchanges.
-It was determined that the contact term dominates close to threshold, with $K^*$ $t$-channel contributions at higher centre-of-mass energies.
+Previous measurements of $K^+\Lambda(1520)$ photoproduction near threshold were made at the LEPS~\cite{kohri10}, CLAS~\cite{moriya13b,shrestha21} and SAPHIR~\cite{wieland11} experiments\footnote{There are also earlier measurements made at 11\,GeV at the SLAC spectrometer~\cite{boyarski71} and between 2.8 and 4.8\,GeV from the LAMP2 collaboration~\cite{barber80}.}, which have been supported by models employing effective Lagrangians~\cite{he12,nam05,nam07,nam10,toki08,xie10,xie14,wie21} and models including additional Regge trajectories to describe higher energies~\cite{nam10b,wang14,he14,yu17}.
+These analyses generally agree that near threshold the contact term dominates, with $t$-channel $K$ exchange important at higher energies.
+Contributions from $t$-channel $K^*$ exchange, $u$-channel $\Lambda$ exchange and varying $s$-channel $N^*$ contributions however vary significantly, largely due to the unknown $\bar{K}^*N\Lambda^*$ coupling and choice of hadronic form factors.
+The model of He and Chen~\cite{he12} for example, was used to determine that the contact term dominates close to threshold, with $K^*$ $t$-channel contributions at higher centre-of-mass energies.
 Two $N^*$ resonances with spins 3/2 and 5/2 were also required with masses close to 2.1\,GeV for an adequate reproduction of the data.
-The LEPS collaboration also reported a bump like structure at a centre-of-mass energy of approximately 2.1\,GeV.
-It was speculated that this may be due to either interference with the $\phi p$ final state or alternatively an additional resonance.
-The angular distribution however did not support the introduction of a new resonance at this energy.
+Similarly, the model of Xie, Wang and Nieves supported the contribution of an $N^*(2120)$ with $J^P = 3/2^-$~\cite{xie10,xie14}.
+This corroborates the results of a coupled channel model of Ramos and Oset~\cite{ramos13}, which suggested a dynamically generated state at 2\,GeV with $J^P = 3/2^-$ plays a dominant role in $K^0\Sigma$ photoproduction~\cite{ewald12,k0paper}.
+The analyses by Wei et al.~\cite{wie21} employed the first effective Lagrangian model to make a global fit to differential cross section and beam asymmetry data, with the strong motivation that previous effective Lagrangian models were unable to describe LEPS beam asymmetry measurements~\cite{kohri10}.
+Two fits were made, either including an $N(2050)5/2^-$ or $N(2120)3/2^-$ resonance (denoted Fit A and B respectively), both giving satisfactory results.
+Whilst the contact term and $t$-channel $K$ exchange were dominant in both models, contributions from $K^*$ and $u$-channel $\Lambda$ exchange varied markedly.